Skip to main content

 Personal income tax in Kenya is a fundamental aspect of the country’s tax system, directly affecting individuals’ earnings and financial planning.
 Governed by the Kenya Revenue Authority (KRA), this tax is levied on all income earned by individuals from various sources, including employment, business activities, and investments.
 The tax structure is progressive, with rates increasing with higher income brackets, ensuring that taxation is equitable.
 Understanding the nuances of personal income tax, including tax rates, deductions, and compliance requirements, is essential for individuals to effectively manage their finances and fulfill their legal obligations.

-• Resident Taxation: Residents of Kenya are subject to personal income tax on their worldwide earned income, including income derived from employment or services rendered both within and outside Kenya.
-Additionally, any other income accrued or derived from Kenya is also taxable.
+• Resident Taxation: Residents of Kenya are subject to personal income tax on income accrued in or derived from Kenya and on foreign employment income earned from services rendered outside Kenya.

 • Non-Resident Taxation: Non-residents are only taxed on income earned from within Kenya or derived from Kenya.